lex00-zz/nublar/python/flask/README_qemu.md

     -   `ssh ubuntu@{{ ip_address }}`

--   The app will now answer at the new droplet ip and port configured in `nublar.json`.
+-   The app will now answer at the new ip and port configured in `nublar.json`.

     -   `http://{{ ip_address }}:{{ nublar_port }}/`